 Duck, especially the canard gras, or fatted duck, is one of the glories of French cuisine.
 Three main breeds are raised domestically in France: the Nantes (or Challons) duck, the larger Barbary duck (nicknamed tête rouge or musqué) and the prized canard mulard, a cross between the Nantes and Barbary, sterile like a mule, docile and raised as a canard gras for foie gras etc.

 A cane is a female duck; a caneton is a duckling, and a cannette is the duck that you buy to cook at home.
-The latter two terms are used interchangeably.
+The two latter terms are used interchangeably.

 Images by Dimitris Iliopoulos, Creative Commons License, Les Lande, star5112, stu_spivack